Adam Temple

 Prior to joining the bar, Adam was a research assistant in the commercial and common law team at the Law Commission during its work on the reform of insurance contract law.

-Adam regularly advises and appears in relation to a wide range of commercial disputes, in litigation in England the Dubai International Financial Centre and in arbitration.
+Adam regularly advises and appears in relation to a wide range of commercial disputes, in litigation in England and the Dubai International Financial Centre and in arbitration, including freezing and other injunctions.

 This experience includes: